alvaro-francisco-gil/nn4nlp/README.md

 ### Description

-In this exercise, you will implement a sentiment analysis model using CNNs.
-The model will be trained to classify text into positive or negative sentiment.
+In this exercise, I implemented a sentiment analysis model using CNNs.
+The model was trained to classify text into positive or negative sentiment.

 ### Key Concepts Covered

-- Implement the sentiment analysis model using CNNs.
+- Implemented the sentiment analysis model using CNNs.
-- Explore different architectures and hyperparameters.
+- Explored different architectures and hyperparameters.
-- Perform a mechanistic interpretability analysis of the model, visualizing the activations of the model.
+- Performed a mechanistic interpretability analysis of the model, visualizing the activations of the model.

 ## Exercise 3: Recurrent Networks for Sentiment Analysis

 ### Description

-In this exercise, you will implement sentiment analysis using recurrent neural networks (RNNs).
-The model will learn to capture sequential patterns in text data for sentiment classification.
+In this exercise, I implemented sentiment analysis using recurrent neural networks (RNNs).
+The model learned to capture sequential patterns in text data for sentiment classification.

 ### Key Concepts Covered

-- Implement RNN-based architectures (LSTM, GRU) for text classification
+- Implemented RNN-based architectures (LSTM, GRU) for text classification
-- Handle sequential data and variable-length inputs
+- Handled sequential data and variable-length inputs
-- Explore bidirectional RNNs and attention mechanisms
+- Explored bidirectional RNNs and attention mechanisms
-- Compare performance with previous models (traditional ML and CNNs)
+- Compared performance with previous models (traditional ML and CNNs)

 ## Exercise 4: Transformers and Contextual Embeddings

 ### Description

-In this exercise, you will work with transformer-based models and contextual embeddings for NLP tasks, focusing on sentiment analysis and beyond.
+In this exercise, I worked with transformer-based models and contextual embeddings for NLP tasks, focusing on sentiment analysis and beyond.

 ### Key Concepts Covered

-- Use pre-trained transformer models like BERT
+- Used pre-trained transformer models like BERT
-- Fine-tune transformers for specific NLP tasks
+- Fine-tuned transformers for specific NLP tasks
-- Leverage contextual word embeddings
+- Leveraged contextual word embeddings
-- Explore transfer learning in NLP
+- Explored transfer learning in NLP
-- Compare performance with previous architectures
+- Compared performance with previous architectures